evobug-com/tkit-community-mapping/README.md

 - Search for the game
 - Look for API calls to `gql` endpoint
 - Find `categoryID` in the response

-### Verifying Existing Mappings

-Help improve accuracy by verifying existing mappings:

-1. In TKit, when it correctly detects your game, click "✓ Verify"
-2. This increments `verificationCount` and updates `lastVerified`
-3. Helps prioritize accurate mappings

 ## Quality Guidelines